pwyde/monochrome-plymouth/README.md

   - Partial support using the provided install [script](install.sh).
 See [details](README.md#details) below.
 - Modified graphical elements.
 - Removed 16bit framebuffer/output support.
-- Added support for automatic change of distribution logotype.
+- Support for automatic change of distribution logotype.
   - Partial support using the provided install [script](install.sh).
 See [details](README.md#details) below.

 ### Details
-Both this and the original theme relies on that the necesary files are included into the **initramfs** image.
+To work properly, the theme depends on that all the necesary files are included into the **initramfs** image.
 This is accomplished with the help of *build hooks*, which are sourced by the shell during runtime of *mkinitcpio* or *mkinitramfs* (depending on distribution).

 The original theme uses the Plymouth *[label](https://github.com/Jolicloud/plymouth/tree/master/src/plugins/controls/label)* [plugin](https://github.com/Jolicloud/plymouth/tree/master/src/plugins) to display text elements.
 Hence it must be added into the initramfs image along with its dependencies (i.e. [Pango](https://www.pango.org/)).
 This is not performed on all distributions.
 Arch Linux for example, does not and is solved by the Arch Linux specific [hook](hooks/monochrome-plymouth).